Oshin: A new beginning, and an end

 Fuji is getting older and weaker, and is unable to do much work in the fields.
 Her son and daughter-in-law begin to resent having a useless mouth to feed.
 When Oshin writes inviting her mother to visit them in Ise, Oshin's brother is keen for his mother to stay with Oshin permanently.
-Just as Oshin and Ryuzo are wondering how to persuade her mother to stay with them, Oshin discovers that she is pregnant for the third time.
+Just as Oshin and Ryūzō are wondering how to persuade her mother to stay with them, Oshin discovers that she is pregnant for the third time.
 Fuji is worried about being a burden as she is no longer strong enough to work.
-But Ryuzo's and Oshin's heartfelt entreaties convince her to stay, at least until Oshin delivers the baby.
-Oshin is also delighted to learn that after 10 years of marriage, Kayo is finally pregnant with the Kagaya heir.
+But Ryūzō's and Oshin's heartfelt entreaties convince her to stay, at least until Oshin delivers the baby.
+Oshin is also delighted to learn that after 10 years of marriage, Kayo is finally pregnant with the Kaga-ya heir.

 Oshin gives birth to a healthy baby boy, Hitoshi ("benevolence").
 However, minutes after the birth, Fuji collapses.
 They discover that she has leukaemia, which is incurable.
 To fulfil her mother's last wish, Oshin brings her home to Yamagata, carrying her on her back as Fuji is too weak by now to walk.
 Fuji dies in Oshin's arms in her own home.

-The downfall of Kagaya
+The downfall of Kaga-ya

 Oshin learns that Kayo's husband Masao has committed suicide.
-Kyota appears asking Oshin to bring 100 yen to Kayo who is living in Tokyo.
-When Ryuzo sees the address, he tells Oshin that before the earthquake, this was a bad neighbourhood with many brothels.
+Kōta appears asking Oshin to bring 100 yen to Kayo who is living in Tokyo.
+When Ryūzō sees the address, he tells Oshin that before the earthquake, this was a bad neighbourhood with many brothels.
 Oshin is adamant that Kayo would never turn to prostitution no matter how bad things became.
-But Ryuzo warns Oshin to prepare herself for the worst.
+But Ryūzō warns Oshin to prepare herself for the worst.

 Oshin enlists Ken's help to find Kayo in Tokyo's red-light district.
-Now a prostitute, a broken and dissipated Kayo reveals that Masao had gambled Kagaya's entire fortune away on rice derivatives that went awry.
+Now a prostitute, a broken and dissipated Kayo reveals that Masao had gambled Kaga-ya's entire fortune away on rice derivatives that went awry.
 She and her parents had come to Tokyo but her mother fell ill after her father died, so Kayo had sold herself into prostitution to pay for her mother's medical bills.
 Unable to even bring their bones back to Sakata for a proper burial, Kayo now lives for her son Nozomi.

 Unable to raise the 1,000 yen required to buy Kayo out of prostitution, Oshin is determined to at least bring Nozomi to Ise.
 But when she and Ken return to the brothel the following morning, they discover that Kayo has died.
 She had a weak stomach but drank a large amount of sake the night before and vomited blood, eventually choking to death.

 Oshin finds a letter from Kayo among her belongings.
 Kayo knew she did not have long to live, but after meeting Oshin again, she knew that she could entrust Nozomi to Oshin's care.
 Oshin swears that from that day on, she will regard Nozomi as her own son.